-I pulled up on double yellow lines (seriously there are ALWAYS double yellow lines! thankfully no one around to give me a ticket) rushed back through the (luckily quiet) traffic.
+I pulled up on double yellow lines (seriously, there are ALWAYS double yellow lines! thankfully no one around to give me a ticket) and rushed back through the traffic.

 However, a few feet away was a NOT dead pigeon, injured, on its back and closer to the traffic than the other one.

 I already had my gloves on (hurray for cold hands) so I managed to pick him up and pop him in an open box I have in my car.

 ( I have rescued numerous animals in my time and apparently am the “go to” person for friends and family whenever an animal is found injured, lost or acting weird.
 Though I have never rescued a pigeon before – my dad rescued a few when I was growing up and I’ve rescued other birds but this is a first with pigeons )

 He is now in a box upstairs, in a quiet room, a 7 hour heat pad under a towel beneath him.
-Birds have small fast hearts so blood loss is pretty serious.
+Birds have small, fast hearts so blood loss is pretty serious.
 I used a clean cotton pad soaked in warm water to clean the wound and press against it to slow the bleeding.

-I know the injuries may end up being untreatable that he needs to be put down, but if that happens, it is still better than dying under the wheels of a car, or in the cold gutter of pain or starvation.
+I know the injuries may end up being un-treatable that he needs to be put down, but if that happens, it is still better than dying under the wheels of a car, or in the cold gutter of pain or starvation.

 He is calmer, warmer and in a quiet place.
 He is a little soul who deserves a chance.

 Even the vet was saddened that she could not help him.
-I said a blessing to him and the vet put him to sleep, he went quickly, peacefully… and warm.
+I said a blessing over him and the vet put him to sleep.
+He went quickly, peacefully… and warm.